 The settlement dates back from 7th century AD, but in 1252 was destroyed by the Teutonic Knights, who then constructed the Memelburg fortress.
 Held briefly by Sweden (1629-1635) and Prussia (1635-1919), the town became Memel's (East Prussia's) capital in 1920.
 In 1923, it was passed to Lithuania and renamed from Memel to Klaipeda.
 In 1939 it was occupied by Germany, and in 1945 incorporated into USSR's Lithuanian Soviet Socialist Republic.
 Since 1991, it is part of Lithuania.

 Klaipeda is Lithuania's largest seaport.
-It is located at the mouth of river Akmena-Dane, and have great importance as one of the few Baltic Sea ports that are ice-free the whole year-round.
-It is also an important It serves as a popular call port for Northern Europe-based cruise ships, as well as major cargo and ferry port.
-Regularly scheduled ferries (run by TT Line and DFDS Seaways) connect Lithuania (via Klaipeda) to Germany (Kiel, Travemunde) and Sweden (Karlshamn, Trelleborg).
+It is located at the mouth of Akmena-Dane River, and have great importance as one of the few Baltic Sea ports that are ice-free the whole year-round.
+Klaipeda is also popular as call port for Northern Europe-based cruise ships, as well as major cargo and ferry port.
+Regularly scheduled ferries (run by TT Line and DFDS Seaways) connect Lithuania (via Klaipeda) with Germany (Kiel, Travemunde) and Sweden (Karlshamn, Trelleborg).

-Following country's independence from Russia (1991) was founded the managing company "Klaipėda State Seaport Authority", responsible for port's infrastructure maintenance, development and modernisation.
-However, cargo and passenger shipping operations are managed by a separate terminal operators.
+Following country's independence from Russia (1991) was founded the managing company "Klaipėda State Seaport Authority", responsible for seaport's infrastructure maintenance, development and modernisation.
+However, cargo and passenger shipping operations are managed by separate terminal operators.
 Port's land and infrastructure are state-owned, with partial privatisization underway.

 In the following years, the port authority company plans to make investments (EU-funded) in major infrastructure works, including breakwaters (rehabilitation and extensions), channel entrance dredging (widening and deepening), installing new monitoring fenders and steel moorings, current monitoring system, plus privatization of services.